-The boiler is factory set with parameter $\Box \Box \Box \exists$ at \Box , i.e. the boiler supplies hot water to the central heating system at a temperature adjusted using the who or keys.
+The boiler is factory set with parameter $\Box \Box \Box \Box \exists$ at $\Box$ , i.e. the boiler supplies hot water to the central heating system at a temperature adjusted using the weys.
 Any room thermostat enables or disables the central heating function to adjust the temperature in the rooms.
 To make full use of the boiler efficiency, adjust the central heating temperature to a value that is just sufficient to obtain the desired temperature in the rooms.
 If the season gets colder, progressively increase the value of the central heating temperature.
 Proceed in reverse order when the season goes towards warmer temperatures.